movidius/ncappzoo/networks/ssd_inception_v2/README.md

 Provided Makefile describes various targets that help with the above mentioned tasks.

 ### make run
-Runs a sample application with the FP32 network.
+Runs a sample application with the FP16 network.
+Users must plug in their Intel Neural Compute Stick 2 in order to successfully run this application.

 ### make run_py
 Runs the `ssd_inception_v2.py` script which takes in a video stream from an existing camera, runs inference on each frame, and renders the output to the user.

 ### make run_FP32
 Runs the `ssd_inception_v2.py` script with the FP32 network.
+Note that this application will only run successfully on CPUs that OpenVINO supports.

 ### make run_FP16
 Runs the `ssd_inception_v2.py` script with the FP16 network.
 Users must plug in their Intel Neural Compute Stick 2 in order to successfully run this application.